rsanheim/rsanheim.github.com/_posts/2012-08-19-six-months-at-github.markdown

 title: "Six Months at Github"
 ---

-TODO marks my six month anniversary at GitHub.
-It has been a pretty amazing ride so far, so I thought I would take a bit of time to reflect on lessons learned and the most significant that make GitHub unique amongst software development shops.
-I would be remiss to not mention Brandon Keepers excellant post on his experiences on GitHub after xxx months.
+I just recentloy passed my six month anniversary at GitHub.
+It has been an amazing ride so far, so I thought I would take a minute reflect on lessons learned and the most significant that make GitHub unique amongst software development shops.
+I recommend reading Brandon Keeper's excellant post he made after TODO months at GitHub as a companon piece to mine.

 ## Great People above all else